zokhcat/bwdm/README.md

 - _Packet Sniffing_: Capture and monitor network traffic from a specific interface.
 - _Graph Visualization_: Displays real-time network bandwidth in a graphical format for easy analysis.
 - _Network Interface Listing_: Lists all network interfaces for quick selection.
+- _Logging Packet data_: Logging Packet data in a file

 ## Installation